meri-leeworthy/meri-garden-astro/src/posts/Cybernetics.md

 ---
-aliases:
+aliases: 'cybernetics'
-  - cybernetics
-type: topic
+type: 'topic'
+title: 'Cybernetics'
+slug: 'cybernetics'
 ---

 a way of treating systems that respects their complexity - treating them as 'black boxes' where we can only observe what they do, how they react to certain stimuli, environments; we don't understand their inner workings
 [[The Unaccountability Machine]]